Try Microsoft Edge, a fast and secure browser that's designed for Windows 10 Get started

 I see a charge on my bank or credit card statement, but I don’t see the charge when I sign in online.

-If you’re not seeing the charges in your purchase history, here are some possible reasons why:
+If you’re not seeing the charges in your purchase history, the following are some possible reasons:

-If you have multiple Microsoft accounts associated to your payment option, you’ll need to sign in to each of your Microsoft accounts to review the purchase history.
+If you have multiple Microsoft accounts associated to your payment option, you must sign in to each of your Microsoft accounts to review the purchase history.

-When you allow another person to use your payment option for a purchase or a subscription, the payment option is added to their Microsoft account and available for any future purchases.
-You’ll need to have the child or other family member sign in to their Microsoft account, and then follow the steps in the View your Xbox purchase history online section above so you can compare their purchase history to your bank or credit card statement.
+When you let another person use your payment option for a purchase or a subscription, the payment option is added to their Microsoft account and available for future purchases.
+You must have the child or other family member sign in to their Microsoft account, and then follow the steps in the View your Xbox purchase history online section so you can compare their purchase history to your bank or credit card statement.
 If you have an Xbox 360, you can also view your purchase history on the Xbox 360 console.

-If you compared your bank or credit card statement to your purchase history and all of your family members’ purchase histories and still can’t reconcile the charge, contact Xbox Support.
+If you compared your bank or credit card statement to your purchase history and all family members’ purchase histories and still can’t reconcile the charge, contact Xbox Support.

 I see the charge on my Microsoft account or my family members’ Microsoft account, but I did not authorize the purchase.

-If you see a charge you believe was not authorized, check to see if it could be for one of the following reasons before contacting Xbox Support:
+If you see a charge you believe wasn’t authorized, see if it might be for one of the following reasons before contacting Xbox Support:

 Xbox Live Gold and Groove Music Pass both offer a one-month free trial when you sign up for a renewing one-month subscription.
 If you don’t turn off auto renewal before the trial period ends, you’ll be charged for the subscription.
 To turn off auto renewal for an Xbox subscription you no longer want, sign in to the Services & subscriptions page with your Microsoft account, and then select Cancel.